abdullah5282/Image-Segmentation-using-deep-learning/README.md

 # Image-Segmentation-using-deep-learning
-The daatset used for the segmentation can be downloaded from kaggle.
+The dataset used for the segmentation can be downloaded from kaggle.
 Different models have been combined into one segmentation file for easier interpretation of the output.
 # Sometimes changing and tweaking hyperparameters might be needed for the code to run.